giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/LowerLayerIf.md

 # LowerLayerIf

 A list of references to interfaces layered underneath this interface.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifStackTable  YANG module: ietf-interfaces.yang

 ## Properties